Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Step 04

-Compare build burden
+Compare formation/reconstruction burden

 Team size, time, infrastructure burden, cost profile, and coordination overhead.